-• Reload data when restarting: Land loads you the same data which was already opened last time application was closed.

-- Start Land when TwoNav GPS is plugged to computer: When a TwoNav GPS device is connected to computer, Land will be launched automatically so that you can start working with the recorded data. - Check for new versions at start: Land checks if there are new versions of the software each time the application is run.
+- Reload data when restarting: Land loads you the same data which was already opened last time application was closed. - Start Land when TwoNav GPS is plugged to computer: When a TwoNav GPS device is connected to computer, Land will be launched automatically so that you can start working with the recorded data. - Check for new versions at start: Land checks if there are new versions of the software each time the application is run.
 If a new version is available, you will be able to download and install it.

-• Default configuration: Re-establish all the settable parameters to their initial status.
+- Auto save: Every time you edit a track or make changes to your waypoints, these changes will be saved in real time without the need to manually press 'Save'. - Default configuration: Re-establish all the settable parameters to their initial status.
 All the options that have been manipulated will be modified and set as default.